nci/gsky/Documents/ows/README.md

 These documents - in Word, PowerPoint and PDF - listed in here are intended to be useful for a beginner as well as the expert user of GSKY.
-Though written mainly for the developers of the system(s), they will also double as user guides for the end users.
+Though written mainly for the developers of the system(s), they will double as user guides for the end users.

-The docs are the by-products of the author's very frustrating travel through the GSKY code, and its associate programs, and they go against the new philosophy of *"why make things simple when they can be wonderfully complex and un-intelligible?"*.
+The docs are the by-products of the author's very frustrating travel through the GSKY code and its associate programs, and they go against the new philosophy of *"why make things simple and easily understood, when they can be wonderfully complex and un-intelligible?"*.

 The motivation behind these docs is that no programmer or the end user, especially the end user, likes to read the docs before diving in.
+These documents, especially the \*.pptx, are good alternatives to RTFM.
-The animated pictorial docs, that omit just Silvester from them, eliminate the requirement which, in the case of GSKY, was not even an option.
+The animated presentations, that omit just Silvester from them, eliminate the requirement which, in the case of GSKY, was not even an option.
 For those who dare to RTFM, there are detailed Word/PDF documents as well.

 Having alienated most of you with the intro, let us get into the details!